SupplyChainSimulation/SupplyNetPy/docs/ten_min.md

 import SupplyNetPy.Components as scm
 ~~~

-SupplyNetPy's __Components__ module provides fundamental constructs for creating supply chain components such as supply chain nodes, node demand, products, inventory, and linking them in a network.
+SupplyNetPy's __Components__ module provides fundamental constructs for creating supply chain components such as supply chain nodes, demand, products, inventory, and linking them in a network.

 ##### Create Supply Chain Nodes
 Let us create a supplier node in the supply chain that provides some raw material to the manufacturer for manufacturing a product.
 It takes arguments such as ID, name, and inventory parameters.
 The supplier maintains inventory to make raw materials readily available.
 The supplier node is created using the `default_raw_material`.
 The default raw material is configured to have 1 unit cost per item; 30 units are mined per extraction cycle of 3 days.
 We can change the configuration of `default_raw_material` or create a new one according to our needs.